 ODA also reviews with applicators pesticide label language, which is designed to minimize drift.
 Pesticide users are informed of their legal responsibilities to follow the label language and the provisions in the Oregon Pesticide Control Law (ORS 634).

 If warranted, ODA responds to and investigates complaints of drift.
+For information about investigations, see ODA's investigation and enforcement brochure in English or Spanish (Investigación y cumplimiento de pesticidas).
 If violations of ORS 634 are identified, ODA takes appropriate enforcement action.

 What is pesticide drift?